 In 2017, the WDDC team secured permission for a second location that will be the connection between one of downtown’s busier parking lots, the Centre Brick lot beside the new Whirligig Station redevelopment project, to Barnes Street next to P.L.
 Woodard Hardware Store.
 A partnership with Sallie B. Howard School was developed and a competition was held amongst many student teams with one chosen as the winning entry.
 During the blistering heat of the week of May 14-21, a strong team from the arts classes in 6th – 8th grades completed the large mural representing Wilson’s agricultural history.

-A crowdfunding campaign to secure funding for additional “Artsy Alleys” is currently in the works.
-Wilson was accepted as one of 10 communities nationwide by the Edward Jones “Placemaking on Main Street Challenge” which will match public funding up to $2,500.
+Currently, Wilson was accepted as one of 10 communities nationwide by the Edward Jones “Placemaking on Main Street Challenge” which will match public funding up to $2,500.
 Join your neighbors and be part of this campaign to recover and activate Wilson’s lost spaces.